 - The Leader of the Opposition. (see note 2d)

-- The Chief Justice of the Court of Queen's Bench.
+- The Chief Justice of the Court of King's Bench.

-- Superior Court Justices: Justices of the Court of Appeal and the Court of Queen's Bench, with relative precedence among them determined by date of first appointment to the Superior Courts.
+- Superior Court Justices: Justices of the Court of Appeal and the Court of King's Bench, with relative precedence among them determined by date of first appointment to the Superior Courts.

 - Provincial Court: the Chief Judge, then the Associate Chief Judge(s), then Judges in order of seniority of appointment.